DerickW126/Audio-Transcriber-Website/README.md

 - **Real-Time Notifications:** Users are notified when their transcription has been successfully processed.
 - **User Dashboard:** Displays a list of uploaded files and their statuses.
 - **Google Authentication:** Users can sign in using their Google accounts via Firebase Authentication.
-- **Profile Management:** Users can view and manage their profile, including their profile picture and email.

 ## Demo / Tutorial Video